kg583/RunOnPython/README.md

 Let's make it clear exactly what the goal is here.
 The first obvious trivialization of this project is wrapping up everything inside `exec`, requiring only `"`, `()`, and `+` to make the magic happen; this is also the trick to minimizing the space of *all* characters to execute arbitrary code, as shown [here](https://codegolf.stackexchange.com/questions/110648/fewest-distinct-characters-for-turing-completeness).

 However, this is boring; not only has it already been done, but wrapping all your code inside a string literal (and a hard to read one at that!) almost defeats the point, as one could simply write code as they always do and read the file into an encoder.
 There's no meat to the problem, not to mention that such code is unparseable by your favorite IDE.
-So, we're not allowed to wrap everything up in a string and call it a day.
+So, we're not allowed to wrap everything up in a string and call it a day[^4].
 PyCharm or Eclipse or Notepad++ should be able to highlight our code as we go ~~and flag all of our abominations~~.

+[^4]: To this end, we'll also disallow other kinds of RCE exploits.
+This should be *code*, dammit, not a hack.

 We also want to be able to emulate *any* possible Python syntax or construction.
 This doesn't mean that *everything* will be possible (most things certainly won't be), but that *anything* can be approximated well enough in form and function.
 For example, we'll soon learn methods to ditch the `=` sign in our code, replacing it with `__eq__` calls and `__setitem__` on the dictionary of variables.
 These substitutions match the function of `=` (and `==`) *exactly*, at the interpreter level.